sswahn/login/README.md

 In the above example, the "custom-register" class will be applied to the Register component, allowing you to override default styles.

 ### Additional Callbacks in Login
-- `forgotPassword`: Callback triggered when the user clicks the "Forgot password?" link.
+- `forgotPassword`: Callback triggered when the user clicks the "Forgot password?" button.
 Use this to handle opening the forgot password form.

-- `registerUser`: Callback triggered when the user clicks the "Create an account" link.
+- `registerUser`: Callback triggered when the user clicks the "Create an account" button.
 Use this to handle opening the registration form.

 ## Peer Dependencies
 Login requires React as a peer dependency.
 You should have React installed in your project with a version compatible with this library.